duyenan0503/equity_backtest/README.md

 **Support** (ss): A candle whose `low` is a local minimum - each preceding candle has a lower low than its successor, and each following candle has a higher low than its predecessor (strict V-shape bottom).

-**Resistance** (rr): A candle whose `high` is a local maximum - an inverted V-shape (Λ-shape top).
+**Resistance** (rr): A candle whose `high` is a local maximum - an inverted V-shape.

-For every signal bar, the strategy collects all active support prices and resistance prices from the prior `backCandles` window.
+For every signal bar, the strategy collects all active support prices and resistance prices from the prior backCandles window.

 **2.3: Candlestick Pattern Detection**